hackergrrl/git-ssb-intro/README.md

 You can now run `git-ssb` (or `git ssb`) from the command line and get a feel for the sorts of things it can do.

-**NOTE** - You need to make sure you are running a scuttlebot server when executing git-ssb commands.
+**NOTE** - You need to make sure you are running `ssb-server` when executing git-ssb commands.
 You can run one standalone, but the simplest way is to just run Patchwork.

 ## The git-ssb web interface

 If you've already joined the SSB network successfully, you can take a look at what other hackers on SSB are working on!
 Run `git-ssb web` and point your web browser at the URL it outputs.
-(Remember you need to be running scuttlebot or Patchwork.)
+(Remember you need to be running ssb-server or Patchwork.)

 ![git-ssb web repo](git_ssb_repo.png)